-It has taken me 25 years to create this small independent nursery from open farmland to the traditional cottage style gardens it is today.
+I lived at Sonoma for 30 years and spent 25 years creating my Enchanted Gardens from open farmland to the traditional cottage style gardens it became.
 I've always been a 'naturally gifted' gardener and intuitively know what plants are and what they require.
-I genuinely struggle to accept the loss of hardy specimen and deeply regret that small independent nurseries - often family run - have declined very dramatically in the last 10 years, due to the pressures of business from large chains and groups.
-I believe far too many garden plants and shrubs are imported from the continent, which causes horticulture to thrive in other economies, but is at a very low ebb here in the UK.
-In fact, I think we have pretty much destroyed our own horticultural industry and it is for that reason, that we as "small-niche-growers", along with all other gardeners in the country, can change this situation around by focusing again on native species and localised growing practices, as well as biodiversity.
+I genuinely struggle to accept the loss of hardy specimen and deeply regret that small independent nurseries - often family run - have declined very dramatically, due to the pressures from large chains and groups.
+I believe far too many garden plants and shrubs are imported from the continent, which causes horticulture to thrive in other economies, but not here in the UK.
+In fact, I think we have pretty much destroyed our own horticultural industry and it is for that reason, that we as "small-niche-growers", along with all other gardeners in the country, can change this situation by growing local native species, pesticide & insecticide free.

-As you might have realized, I am absolutely passionate about pollinating insects and the loss of bees worldwide.
+I am absolutely passionate about pollinating insects and the loss of bees worldwide.
 This concern drives my growing specifically for their benefit.
-My approach is entirely organic and I mostly concentrate on native British perennials, since there are so few.
-I believe many of them have been dismissed, or are neglected as too old fashioned/ out of date/ have erratic germination/ are not easily kept in a pot and therefore cannot be produced quickly and cheaply in the vast quantities as they do on the continent.
-I always grow from seed or divide my own stock & plants whenever possible, and try to avoid hybrids as they can be weaker plants which often prove to be annual and not fully hardy.
+I concentrate on perennials, and include as many native and wild species as I can.
+I believe many of them have been dismissed as too old fashioned/ out of date/ have erratic germination/ are not easily kept in a pot and therefore cannot be produced quickly and cheaply in the vast quantities as they do on the continent.
+I grow from seed or divide my own stock & plants whenever possible, and try to avoid hybrids as they can be weaker plants which often prove to be annual and not fully hardy.
 I also often “trial” new perennials and shrubs for up to 2 seasons before passing them on with an honest opinion of their worth.

-A lot of my time is normally taken up with the 'Ladybirds', my successful female only Whitstable & Kent based gardening company that I set up about 20 years ago.
-But this year (2019) I have reached a level of professional capacity that allows me to introduce my so far secret pollinator conservation nursery to the public.
-Now I can give quality time to people interested in the subject and personally show them around, highlighting to them the importance of bee and butterfly-friendly planting.
+A lot of my time is normally taken up with the 'Ladybirds', my successful female only Whitstable & Kent based gardening company that I set up about 25 years ago.
+Finally Moving to Valley View allows me to introduce my so far, quite secret pollinator conservation nursery to the public.
+Now I can give quality time to people interested in the subject and personally show them around, highlighting to them the importance pollinator friendly planting.
 During your visit I will help you with questions about where to plant and how to look after the plants you buy so that you too can work with Mother Nature.
 With the renovations of the stable blocks I will again begin offering workshops and lectures to groups and individuals on a whole plethora of subjects.